 Dr. Sae Schatz is an Army civilian and an applied human-systems scientist, with an emphasis on human cognition and learning, instructional technologies, adaptive systems, human performance assessment, and modeling and simulation.
 As the ADL Initiative Director, Dr. Schatz oversees the program’s comprehensive execution, guides its strategy, and ensures it aligns with US DoD and Federal government priorities.

-Dr. "JJ" Vogel-Walcutt is an Office of Personnel Management (OPM) Human Innovation Fellow and a research psychologist, with an emphasis on learning efficiency and effectiveness, instructional technologies, adaptive systems, human interaction and development, and modeling and simulation.
-As the ADL Initiative Director of Innovation, Dr. Vogel-Walcutt oversees the program’s focus area of learning science and design, guides its strategy, and ensures it aligns with US DoD and Federal government priorities.
+Dr. Laura Milham is an Air Force civilian and an applied human-systems scientist, with an emphasis on individual and team training and assessment.
+As the ADL Initiative Director of Innovation, Dr. Milham brings over 25 years of experience to oversee the program’s comprehensive execution, guiding its strategy, and ensuring it aligns with US DoD and Federal government priorities.

 Mr. Brent Smith is a Software Systems Architect with over 20 years of experience in designing and developing learning technologies for government stakeholders, defining R&D roadmaps to meet organizational objectives, and establishing chains of research that align with strategic goals.
 As the ADL Initiative R&D Principal, Mr. Smith helps ensure the ADL Initiative research agenda is aligned with its overall strategy.